 Scott Vadino, an HVAC technical service representative for wholesale distributor F.W.
 Webb Co., Bedford, Massachusetts, says of virtual sessions with dual presenters, “We’ve done some.
 I’ve been on some.
 The second guy actually watches questions [on chat], and he can answer questions as the second trainer or he can bring it to your attention.”

-The size of a group makes a difference to the potential effectiveness of virtual training, Latourell says.
+The size of a group makes a difference to the potential effectiveness of virtual and hypnosis training, Latourell says.
 “The smaller the group the easier this is,” he says.

 “I recognize what isn’t working in trainings that I’ve attended,” Latourell says.
 “I’ve seen what has worked.
 It continues to evolve.”